History of electroconvulsive therapy in the United States: Controversy

 "Some of the professional and popular ambivalence toward ECT is related to the fact that we still do not know exactly how it works”.
 The lack of awareness on the effectiveness of ECT and the poor understanding of the exact functionality behind the treatment leads others to believe that ECT is unscientific.
 “The precise mechanism underlying the efficacy of ECT remains unclear, but one theory is that it promotes neuroplasticity by optimizing or “resetting” existing brain networks".
-ECT is thought to be morally wrong, just like other medical procedures that bring up controversy, such as abortion.
+ECT is thought to be morally wrong, just like other medical procedures that bring up controversy, such as lobotomy.
 However, “The best spokespeople for ECT are those patients and their family members who know from personal experience how debilitating depression can be and how effectively ECT can provide relief”.

 "Although electroconvulsive therapy (ECT) is one of the most effective treatments for various psychiatric disorders since its introduction, it is one of the most controversial and scrutinized therapies in psychiatry".
 Because it is highly controversial and scrutinized there is lack of importance given to educating students about ECT.
 "The negative connotations related to ECT tend to get reinforced from lack of knowledge and negative attitudes".
 With the lack of knowledge students cannot provide client's all alternatives to their entitled care.
 Educating students is important because they can go through their career understanding the many alternatives and they can provide patients with a knowledgeable background to support it.
 "Nurses play an essential role in ECT, because of their close involvement with patients before and after the procedure.
 The knowledge and attitude of the nursing staff working ECT rooms can have direct impact on the quality of their nursing practice".
 In a study, published in the Journal of Neuroscience in Rural Practice, there was a total of 183 nursing students that were surveyed on their knowledge about electroconvulsive therapy.
 “Only about half (53.6%) of the participants were aware that ECT cannot be given against the wishes of the patients”.
 This result has a lot to do with the associated stigma, that patients receive ECT against their will, no treatment is given against the patients wishes.
 Changing this stigma can happen with knowledge that starts at school.
 "The present study shows that there are gaps in knowledge about ECT among nursing students… To fill such gaps there is a need to develop more pro-ECT curriculum".